 Why would a developer need a license?
 Well, you may need to develop a website on your own PC, or you may need to start work on a project before the full license has arrived.
 This article will show you step-by-step what you need to do to get started.

-To get a license you need to head over to the Episerver License centre and generate a new license.
+To get a license you need to head over to the Episerver License Ccenter and generate a new license.

 Now head back to EpiWorld and generate your license.
 The license should get emailed to you instantly.
 When you have your license, you will need to put it in your webroot and the file will need to be called License.config.
 If you add the file and nothing happens, it’s worth going into your the admin section, click ‘Manage Websites’ and if you have placed it in the wrong area you should see a warning message like the one below.
 Make sure you add your license file in the location the error message is pointing to.

-After this your site should now load without any annoying pops ups.
+After adding the license, your site should now load without any annoying pops ups.